Lucia's Blog: 2021

 Although our culture elevates sinfulness, we must heed God’s warnings about calling evil good and good evil (Isaiah 5:20).
 We must set our minds on things above and not on the earthly things of this world (Col. 3:2).
 Our culture is sinking deeper into lawlessness and sinfulness.
 We must not allow social pressure to influence our way of thinking, faith, and influence, for we must be salt and lights that shine brightly amid so much evil.
 We must not allow Satan to prevail over our faith and influence.
 Remember, this world will pass away and all its evil works (1 John 2:17).

 Let us stand against sinfulness, lawlessness, and all forms of evil.
 We must be the salt of this earth and the illuminating influence, the light (Matt.
 5:13-16).
 We must teach others the Gospel to help them straighten their crooked ways of living (Phil.
 2:15).
 The Gospel has the power to transform men from wickedness to righteousness.
-But our culture tells us that we cannot tell others that they’re walking in darkness and need to repent.
-So how then can we help this crooked world of darkness change its sinful way of living?
-Simply by teaching them the Gospel and by living examples of righteousness.
-The Gospel and our godly influence are what make us the salt of the earth.
-But Satan is determined to wage war on Christians and Christ's kingdom!
+But our culture tells us that we cannot tell others they’re walking in darkness and must repent.
+So, how can we help this crooked world of darkness change its sinful way of living?
+Teaching them the Gospel and being living examples of righteousness.
+The Gospel and our godly influence make us the salt of the earth.
+But Satan is determined to wage war on Christians and Christ's Kingdom!
 Christ is our ultimate source of victory.

 We, the faithful, must thwart the devil’s plan and not allow him to conquer us!